Pittsburgh Light Rail: Downtown subway and Beechview Line (Stage I)

 On December 10, 1980, after receiving federal funding, Pittsburgh Regional Transit began construction on Stage One of its first "modern" light rail/subway service, the "T", which used a former Pittsburgh Railways trolley route to connect Downtown Pittsburgh to the South Hills.
-Stage One began with two construction projects – the downtown subway, and the former trolley route from the newly constructed South Hills Village Station and Light Rail Maintenance Center to Castle Shannon – both ends working toward the middle section of the route.
+Stage One began with two construction projects, the downtown subway and the former trolley route from the newly constructed South Hills Village Station and Light Rail Maintenance Center to Castle Shannon, both ends working toward the middle section of the route.

-The first modern light rail cars began operation from South Hills Village to Castle Shannon on April 15, 1984.
+The first trolley cars on the modernized trackage began operation from South Hills Village to Castle Shannon on April 15, 1984.
 The downtown subway opened on July 3, 1985, initially with fare-free "demonstration" service running only as far as the then-new Station Square station for the first few days.
-The last day of streetcar service running on streets in downtown – and across the historic Smithfield Street Bridge – was July 6, 1985, with the subway opening for full service on July 7.
+The last day of streetcar service running on streets in downtown and across the historic Smithfield Street Bridge was July 6, 1985, with the subway opening for full service on July 7.